FlyingWorkshop/UlamSpiral/README.md

 # UlamSpiral
-A simple project that I coded up to visualize Ulam's Spiral.
+A simple project that I coded up to visualize the [Ulam spiral](https://en.wikipedia.org/wiki/Ulam_spiral).